zilongzheng/zilongzheng.github.io/_publications/2024/minddial.md

 author: Qiu, Shuwen and Liu, Mingdian and Li, Hengli and Zhu, Song-Chun and Zheng#, Zilong
 abbr: SIGDIAL'24
 misc: (also in <a href="https://tomworkshop.github.io/" >Workshop on Theory-of-Mind at ICML 2023</a>)
-# booktitle: Workshop on Theory-of-Mind at Fortieth International Conference on Machine Learning (ICML)
+# venue: Workshop on Theory-of-Mind at Fortieth International Conference on Machine Learning (ICML)
-booktitle: SIGDIAL
+venue: SIGDIAL
 award: Oral
 year: 2024
 selected: false